ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 this rules out a pre-existing difference in happiness.

 **Prevention** --- We construct our groups such that we eliminate the possibility of pre-existing differences.
-There are two main approached to prevention --- matching, or randomisation.
+There are two main approaches to prevention --- matching, or randomisation.

 __Matching__ --- Take BDI measures for everyone.
 Allocate people to groups in